jftuga/freq/README.md

   -N int
     	only output the last N results, useful with -a
   -a	output results in ascending order
-  -l	convert to lowercase first
+  -d  if line only contains IP address, resolve to hostname -l	convert to lowercase first
   -n int
     	only output the first N results